MatthewBayfield/tutor-u/README.md

 - A further information page detailing the scheme in more depth, providing any important information not covered on the landing page.
 - Finally a FAQ's page will be implemented to answer common questions of tutors and students.

-#### Proposed future features
+#### Proposed future features:
 - Allow automation of session booking, and real-time updates to tutor availability, to be done using JavaScript.
-At the moment changes to the site need to be done manually, which is inefficient and error-prone; Session booking requires the use of emails to be sent manually.
+At the moment changes to the site need to be done manually, which is inefficient and error-prone; session booking requires the use of emails to be sent manually.
 Automation will increase functionality of the site, and also make it more scalable.
 - Allow tutees to provide feedback/reviews directly to the site.
 - Allow allocation priority to be assigned that gives preference to those that have received fewer sessions, by tracking how many sessions in a given time period a student has had.

+### Structure/Skeleton

+#### All pages
+All pages will contain main navigation links near the top of the page to allow easy site navigation.
+All pages will contain a footer contaning a social media links, contact, useful links and site map section.
+The site map will contain links to all other pages, as well as a back to top link, allowing further site/page navigation.
+The useful links and social media links section will contain external links.
+All pages will have a header with a logo.
+Each page will be scrollable in the y direction.

+The aim for all pages is to keep the core layout and strucutre essentially the same for all display sizes, with only sizing, minor positional shifts, and image changes making up the bulk of the responsivity of the site.
+Wireframes were only produced for mobile displays consequently.

+#### Landing page
+The landing page is to contain the most important summary information about the tutoring scheme.
+It will contain an introduction to the scheme itself as well as two sections, one intended for tutors, the the other intended for tutees.
+These sections will detail the minimum key information a tutor or tutee needs to know to participate in the scheme.
+A hero-image will also feature.
+There will also be internal links in the tutor and tutee section making it clear which pages each user must go to as a next step to join the scheme.
+[Landing page wireframe.](docs/wireframes/landing%20page%20wireframe.png)